Alzymologist/RFCs/text/0046-metadata-for-offline-signers.md

 would be reasonable solution that might be adopted in future.

-We've really seen a couple of networks using u16 there in the past.
+We saw a couple of networks using u16 there in the past.
 Not that it's all that important, but as long as our protocol would be the only limitation - it would be a limitation for our protocol; it would be unwise to enforce it here without first enforcing it upstream.

-The version is not exactly algebraic number - it has comparison operation, but no other algebra is defined; the primitive variable with these properties is really `String`, not integer.
-This is silly, we've argued a lot about this internally, but with naive JS-style solution we have all the flexibility we might want and no real downsides (as from point of view of our protocol, it's just an opaque constant - key for database search).
+The version is not exactly an algebraic number - it has comparison operation, but no other algebra is defined; the primitive variable with these properties is really a `String`, not an integer.
+We've argued a lot about this internally, but with a naive JS-style solution, we have all the flexibility we might want and no real downsides (as from the point of view of our protocol, it's just an opaque constant - key for database search).

 #### Merkle tree